-ETX 90/125 USERS ONLY: Loosen the lock knobs on each leg (one per leg) near the foot of each tripod leg.
-Use the lock knobs to vary the height of the inner, extend-able tripod leg sections.
-Tighten the locks to a firm feel only; do not over-tighten.
+Thread in the lock-knobs on each leg near the foot of each tripod leg.
+Use the lock-knobs to vary the height of the inner, extendible tripod leg sections.
+Tighten the locks to a firm feel only; do not overtighten.